padloc/site/content/privacy.md

 This information is essential for preventing fraud and to provide you fine-grained control of which devices you want to allow (and continue to allow) access to your account.
-Information about your devices manufacturer, operating system and OS version also helps us notifying you in case we are made aware of security vulnerabilities specific to your device or operating system.
+Information about your device model, operating system and OS version also helps us notifying you in case we are made aware of security vulnerabilities specific to your device or operating system.